emptymalei/research-notes/docs/_build/html/_sources/matter-stimulated/scales.txt

 In the case of :math:`\delta m^2 = \delta m^2_{\mathrm{sol}} \sim 7.59\times 10^{-5}\mathrm{eV^2}`, we would have a density that is two orders smaller.

 Lengths
 ~~~~~~~~~~~~~~~~~~~

-Assuming energy of neutrinos to be 1MeV, the general idea is that if the stimulated neutrino oscillations have a larger oscillation length than :math:`10^4`km, we don't really need to consider the oscillations.
-Otherwise, oscillations could cause depolarization or other effects.
+Assuming energy of neutrinos to be 10MeV, the general idea is that if the stimulated neutrino oscillations have a larger oscillation length than :math:`10^4`km, we don't really need to consider the oscillations.
+Otherwise, oscillations could cause depolarization or little effect at all.

-In this case what should be done is to check whether MSW density.
+In this case what should be done is to check whether what are the rel.

 Another view is that to see the stimulated neutrino oscillations, we need to find a relavent neutrino energy range.